 Several settings can be adjusted from this interface:

-The Title that you assign in this interface will be displayed both at the top of the dashboard, and in the Space that the dashboard is saved into.
+The Title that you assign in this interface will be displayed both at the top of the dashboard and in the folder that the dashboard is saved into.

-If your Looker admin has enabled the Homepage with Thumbnails Labs feature, the description is also displayed when you hover over the dashboard’s icon on your personalized home page and the saved content pages.
+If your admin has set your homepage to the pre-built Looker homepage, the description is also displayed when you hover over the legacy dashboard’s thumbnail on your homepage.

-This option will only be available if you imported your dashboard from LookML.
+This option will only be available if you imported your legacy dashboard from LookML.

-Under the Layout drop-down menu, drag must be enabled in order to drag and drop tiles.
+Under the Layout drop-down menu, drag must be enabled to drag and drop tiles.
 A message will prompt this change if the dashboard has recently been imported from a LookML dashboard.
-Any dashboard created through the UI is already in drag layout.
+Any legacy dashboard that is created through the UI is already in drag layout.

 Run On Load

-If Run On Load is set to On, each element on the dashboard will automatically run when the page is first loaded.
-If Run On Load is set to Off, each element will show up when the page loads, but will not display any information until the Run button is pressed.
+If Run On Load is turned off, each element will show up when the page loads, but will not display any information until the Run button is pressed.

-If the dashboard will be on display, it might make sense to refresh the data regularly to ensure up-to-date statistics.
-To do this, switch Dashboard Auto Refresh to On, then select how frequently you would like the entire dashboard to be reloaded from the database.
+If the legacy dashboard will be on display, it might make sense to refresh the data regularly to ensure up-to-date statistics.
+To do this, turn on Dashboard Auto Refresh, then select how frequently you would like the entire dashboard to be reloaded from the database.

-Caution: Frequent dashboard updates, especially on large dashboards, can place a significant strain on some database systems.
-You may wish to discuss this consideration with one of your Looker Admins.
-At the least you should avoid setting a refresh interval that is shorter than your database update interval, because that would not result in new data anyway and just creates unnecessary queries.
+Frequent dashboard updates, especially on large dashboards, can place a significant strain on some database systems.
+You may want to discuss this consideration with one of your Looker admins.
+At a minimum, avoid setting a refresh interval that is shorter than your database update interval, because there is no new data to refresh and it creates unnecessary queries.

 This option will only be available if your admin has enabled the User Specific Time Zone setting.